MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 - 1: Quick scan
 - 2: Full scan

-If you do not specify this parameter, Windows Defender uses the default value of quick scan.
+If you don’t specify this parameter, Windows Defender uses the default value of quick scan.

 ```yaml
 Type: ScanType